CDEX's Medical Patent Offers Industry Increased Security

 Organics Continues to Provide Patenting Opportunities

-Environmental toxins have been linked to cancer and certain neurological disorders (e.g., Parkinson's Disease), as well as degenerating other functions within our systems.
 As these researchers, other scientists and medical practitioners, and entrepreneurs in areas far afield show us, organic solutions are solutions we can use and, in some cases, vitally need.
-Look into your own field of expertise—what uninvented organic solution might advance our bodies' abilities to develop and/or function?
-I, for one, would love to know, and, from what I've seen, the world would, too.
+Look into your own field of expertise--what uninvented organic solution might advance our bodies' abilities to develop and/or function?
+I, for one, would love to know, and, from what I've seen, the world would,...
+Read More

 Announcing a Patented Remedy for Leukemia